Quantum noncommutative ABJM field theory: four- and six-point functions: Non-planar bubble + tadpole contributions and limits

-Taking into account the $\pi-,\sigma-$permutations of all fields expressed in Feynman rules (\ref{V6}-\ref{V1234}) and (\ref{VTadpole}) we found that noncommutative limit for numerator holds:
+Taking into account the $\pi-,\sigma-$permutations of all fields expressed in the Feynman rules (\ref{A.5}-\ref{A.6}) and (\ref{VTadpole}) we found that commutative limit for the numerator holds:

-However, since the tadpole type integrals are not UV finite by power counting rule, note again that the loop integration and limit $\theta^{\mu\nu}\to 0$ do not commute.
-Finally, after changing variable $\ell\to-\ell^\prime$ in the first line of nominator (\ref{VTadpole}) and integrating (\ref{Stad}), the total tadpole contribution being non-planar in dimensional regularization is:
+However, since the tadpole type integrals are not UV finite by power-counting rule the loop integration and the limit $\theta^{\mu\nu}\to 0$ do not commute.
+Finally, after changing variable $\ell\to-\ell^\prime$ in the first line of (\ref{VTadpole}) and integrating (\ref{Stad}), the total tadpole contribution being non-planar in dimensional regularization reads: